Royal Hotel, Norwich: Heyday

 For the first 75 years of the 20th century, the Royal was at the heart of the city's social and political life.
 The hotel hosted such events as socialite weddings, political and business conferences.
 The hotel was also popular for reunion lunches and also held occasional property auctions.
-Local MPs used the hotel's hospitality during election campaigns, and was frequented by several prime ministers.
+Local MPs used the hotel's hospitality during election campaigns and was frequented by several prime ministers.
 In 1964 Conservative Prime Minister Harold Macmillan stayed at the hotel.
 On one occasion the Labour Prime Minister Harold Wilson and some members of his cabinet stayed at the hotel.
 He is recorded as not being very impressed with the hotel's beer and sent out to the Bank Tavern across the road for a beer more to his taste.
 The regional television company Anglia Television began its operations from the old Agricultural Hall, renaming it Anglia House, across the road from the hotel in 1959.
 For the next 20 years the hotel became popular with actors and actress who appeared in Anglia's network drama programmes or in their regular local series.
 The hotel was often used by the first chairman of Anglia Television, Lord George Townshend.

 Decline

 During the 1970s the hotel's fortunes began to fall into steep decline.
 This was mainly due to the fact that there have never been any car parking facilities at the Hotel nor was there any prospect of providing such facilities in the future, given the location and environs of the hotel.
 Things came to a head when the hotel's owners applied for planning permission to demolish the building and replace it with glass towered office block.
 The application was refused after much consultation.
 In 1977 the hotel was no longer receiving guests.
 The third and fourth floors of the hotel had been leased to Anglia Television as offices.
-The ground floor bar and restaurant continued in business but in March 1986 both these business closed down.
+The ground floor bar and restaurant continued in business but in March 1986 both these businesses closed down.
 Today the hotel is used as various offices and a business center.